vikchupak/Ansible/inventory/inventoryFile.md

 - `-i ./hosts` - specifies the custom inventory file to use
 - `-m ping` - uses the ping ansible module to test connectivity

-On target servers must be installed python.
+Python must be installed on target servers.
 And we can specify path to it with `ansible_python_interpreter` var inside inventory/hosts file to get rid of the following warning.
 ![image](https://github.com/user-attachments/assets/9260d59d-3b49-4cc6-abe0-79cdbe8d2817)